If you don't want baseboards for your home, what alternatives do you have?

 They are usually more flexible than baseboards and are more visually appealing at a lower cost.

-Quarter rounds are quite narrow and do not damage the walls.
+Additionally, the quarter rounds are quite narrow and do not damage the walls.

 Peel and Stick Decals